-I count it a great honor and a privilege to be a wife, mother, and homemaker in 2011.
+I count it a great honor and a privilege to be a wife, mother, and homemaker.
 It is with great joy that I let others know I am my husbands wife, so much so that I sign my name Mrs. David Dixon.

 I love being Mr. Dixon’s helper and keeper of his home.
-While I am home taking care of his children, trying to give them a good education, doing their laundry, fixing their meals, etc., Mr. Dixon is working very hard to provide for the needs of our family, both physically and spiritually.
+While I have been home, I took care of his children and tried my best to give them a good education, I taught them to do their own laundry, and how to fix some simple meals for themselves, etc. Mr. Dixon works very hard to provide for the needs of our family, financially, physically and spiritually.
 This is the least that I can do to show him my appreciation.

 When we married I chose to take his name, as most women do.
 However, some women like to keep their maiden name.
 Some women feel like they are losing their identity by taking a mans name.
 Rather, I count it a privilege and honor to take the name of my beloved and use it for my own.